libsidplayfp/VICE-testprogs/drive/rpm/readme.txt

 1541FreqDeviation.png is a diagram showing the oscillator clock over time (deviation from 16Mhz on Y, seconds on X) after powerup of a cold drive.

-The measurement was made using a Hameg 8122 Frequency counter after around an hour of warmup before the measurement.
+The measurement was made using a Hameg 8122 Frequency counter (without Option HO85)after around an hour of warmup before the measurement.